 A few weeks earlier, Kuiper had surpassed Milwaukee’s Tim Johnson in home-run futility among active players.
 The home run would be his only one in 3,379 at bats, spanning a twelve-year career in the major leagues.
 The regional telecast was blacked out in the greater Cleveland area, but it was beamed back to Kuiper’s hometown of Racine, Wisconsin.
 No doubt it was an event for the locals to cherish as well as Kuiper’s family . . . if they were watching.

 Oh, and the other number of note, 893?
-Lou Brock of the St. Louis Cardinals tied and then broke the major league all-time stolen base mark in San Diego.
+Lou Brock of the St. Louis Cardinals tied and then broke the major leagues' career stolen-base mark in San Diego.
 In the first inning he tied the record set by Ty Cobb, and then broke it in the seventh inning.
 Brock ran his way to Cooperstown.
 Kuiper, meanwhile, trotted around the bases.

 Duane Eugene Kuiper was born June 19, 1950, in Racine, Wisconsin.
 He grew up on his family’s dairy farm, and attended Racine Jerome I. Case High School.
 “Our high school team played only a 15-game schedule.
 But I went to Centerville (Iowa) Junior College and we played a lot of games there.
 Then I was lucky to play on a real fine Southern Illinois team at Carbondale.
 In 1971, our entire starting lineup was drafted and signed professional contracts.”2 Indeed the Salukis were a special team, losing to USC in the College World Series final in 1971, 7–2.
 He was drafted five times (1968–1971) after high school and through college, by the Yankees, Seattle Pilots, Chicago White Sox, Cincinnati, and Boston.
 But he spurned all of their offers.